peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 have been deleted or altered, and MUST NOT create any RRsets that would have been created, had the nameservers given consistent responses.

-To accommodate transient inconsistencies (e.g., replication delays), the Parental Agent MAY retry the full process, repeating all queries.
+To accommodate transient inconsistencies (e.g., replication delays), implementations MAY be configurable to undertake a retry of the full process, repeating all queries (suggested default: enabled).
 A schedule with exponential back-off is RECOMMENDED.

 Any pending queries can immediately be dequeued when encountering a